 Once you have finished, hook the side rails back onto the sides of the chamber.
-To refit the frame, pull the side rails forwards and for each side in turn, support the side rail while pressing the frame down into the side clips.
+To refit the frame pull the side rails forward and for each side in turn, support the side rail and press the frame down in to the side rails.